Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 If it's *obvious* how to do something, you won't have to waste everyone's time explaining that someone did something the wrong way.
 Get those eager new contributors to help, seriously.

-On the other hand, you could try to reduce the maount of nits that are picked.
+On the other hand, you could try to reduce the amount of nits that are picked.
 I don't actually think that telling reviewers "don't worry about this stuff" is generally a useful strategy: it tends to breed resentment and makes them stay quiet on helpful low-cost improvements.
 Instead, get them to focus on splitting apart their "would be nice" feedback from "this must be fixed" feedback.